 Chapter 5 The AV System Sequence

-This chapter mentally untangles the typical nest of interconnecting cables found behind a cabinet of stacked audio and video components.
-It also confronts the controversial subject of high end audio/video cable and interconnects.
+This chapter confronts the tangled nest of interconnecting cables found behind a typical cabinet of AV video components.
+It also confronts the controversial subject of high end AV cable and interconnects.

 The AV system sequence